sangamangreg/node-oauth-example/README.md

 # Node.js OAuth example

+To understand what OAuth 2.0 and it's benefits please refer https://bit.ly/3LtdP78

 This is a small application to demonstrate Login with Github functionality using node js.

-In order to run the application:
+To run the application:

 1. Create a Guthub application using URL: https://github.com/settings/applications/new